 Why use a spray-on bedliner?
 Is there an advantage that a bed liner offers that you cannot get anywhere else?

-The biggest advantage of a spray in bed liner is the protection it offers your truck and the ease of application.
-A spray-on bedliner gives you a custom fit that gets in all the nooks and crannies without missed spaces.
+The biggest advantage of a spray in bed liner is the high protection it offers your truck and the ease of application.
+A spray-on bedliner gives you a custom fit that can get in all the nooks and crannies around the bed.

 Meanwhile, a drop-in liner is basically a mat that you literally drop onto the truck bed.
-This means that the shape is previously cut out and cannot be customized.
+This means that the shape is previously cut out when you buy it.
+It can’t be customized to what you want.

-A roll-on liner does give you the same customizability as spray in ones, but a large roll-on brush wouldn’t be able to get into those hard to reach places.
+A roll-on liner does give you the same customizability as spray in ones, but a large roll-on brush wouldn’t be able to get the color into those hard to reach places.
+If you want to use a roller, get one that’s smaller.

-Repairs and touch-ups can be done without a professional.
-It is even easier to do a spray-on job yourself.
+Repairs and touch-ups can still be done without a professional.
+It is even easier to do a spray-on job yourself, whether you use a spray gun or other tools.
 A spray in liner can give your truck a whole new look and add to the resale value of your vehicle without having to go for a custom paint job.

 You can also decide which finish feels most comfortable to you.
-Textured finishes can be rough on your hands and knees, but matte or glossy finishes won’t be.
+Textured liners can be rough on your hands and knees, but matte or glossy finishes won’t be like that.
+The right choice all depends on which product you like.

 Have a Chevy?
 Here are some of our recommended bedliners for Chevy Colorado trucks.